SuleimanFarah/sunpy/Ankit-Agrawal.md

 Sorting Maps in a Mapcube by time, frequency and other units.
 This would be implemented using standard sorting algorithms like Quicksort.

 ##### Week 3, 4 and 5 (1st July - 21st July):
 Implementation of Image Registration methods to align the images in a MapCube with a high degree of accuracy.
-The basic steps in Image Registration are finding the features/keypoints in both the images, correspond/match the features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.
+The basic steps in Image Registration are finding the features/keypoints in both the images, correspond/match the detected features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.

 ##### Week 6 and Midterm Evaluation Period (22nd July - 2nd Aug):
-Buffer week.
-Review the code design with the community.
+Buffer period.
+Get the code design reviewed by the community.
 Add tests and Documentation.
 Fix bugs if any.

 ##### Week 7, 8 and 9 (3rd Aug - 23rd Aug):
-Implementing a method for de-rotating solar images
+Implementing a routine for de-rotating solar images in solar coordinates to compensate for the rotation of the Sun.

 ##### Week 10 and 11 (24th Aug - 6th Sep):
-Implementing routine for compensating the dimming on Sun's edge
+Implementing a routine that compensates for the observed dimming on the edge of the Sun.

 ##### Week 12 and Final Evaluation (7th Sep - 16th Sep):
 Buffer period.
-Review the code design with the community.
+Get the code design reviewed by the community.
 Add tests and Documentation.
 Fix bugs if any.

-Reference:
+### Reference:

+***